venom21adi/VAE_genration/readme_please.txt

 Why images are incomplete?

 I had lost some of my data and trying to recreate the model again.
 So you'll see new images with updated code soon.
 I have attached some images from my previous work as well.

+About the code:
+Since this was developed using Azure machine learning studio, I am deliberately skipping the storage account details.

 What is variational auto encoder?